organisciak/dissertation/document/3_apriori.md

 This section of the dissertation proposal serves as a skeleton for the corresponding dissertation chapter.
 Below, I
- outline the problem of collecting higher reliability work from human workers, discuss some of my previous research on the topic, and present the scope, methodology, data, and evaluation for proposed new research.
+ outline the problem of collecting higher reliability work from human workers, discuss motivating research on the topic -- particularly my previous research as a doctoral student, and present the scope, methodology, data, and evaluation for proposed new research.

 <!-- formerly labeled 'Problem'.. still need a problem section, or was the intro chapter's section sufficient? -->

 ## Motivation

 Why is task design important to the understanding of intercoder reliability in crowdsourcing?
 Crowdsourcing task design is a problem that...

+Crowdsourcing is increasingly being used for information retrieval.
+Particularly, the on-demand nature of paid crowdsourcing is being embraced for uses such as relevance judgments [@alonso_crowdsourcing_2008], to describing queries [@chen_improving_2013], and to annotating entities []<!--TODO cite finin-->.

 <!-- To cite: post-mortems of failed sites -->

 ### Work up to now

 My past doctoral-level research motivates this chapter in a number of ways.

-In @organisciak_evaluating_2012 we found evidence that at least some error in crowdsourced relevance judgments stems from differing but not necessarily malicious interpretations of the task, suggesting that improved quality can follow from tweaks in design.
+ * In @organisciak_evaluating_2012 we found evidence that at least some error in crowdsourced relevance judgments stems from differing but not necessarily malicious interpretations of the task, suggesting that improved quality can follow from tweaks in design.
-During research on @organisciak_personalized_2013, we found that asking people to reflect on their response changed the nature of their response, with less internal consistency.
+ * During research on @organisciak_personalized_2013, we found that asking people to reflect on their response changed the nature of their response, with less internal consistency.
-In a sample study comparing the space of incidental crowdsourcing across two systems [@organisciak_incidental_2013], I found that an 'easy' rating interface -- one that puts up less hurdles to contribution -- results in a shifted distribution of ratings than a 'hard' interface.
+ * In a sample study comparing the space of incidental crowdsourcing across two systems [@organisciak_incidental_2013], I found that an 'easy' rating interface -- one that puts up less hurdles to contribution -- results in a shifted distribution of ratings than a 'hard' interface.

-#### ASIS&T Paper
+#### @organisciak_evaluating_2012

 In @organisciak_evaluating_2012, we consider a variety of methods for removing error from relevance judgments collected on Mechanical Turk.
 This study will be discussed in-depth in the next chapter, on accounting for bias after collection, but it also revealed a finding that hints at the importance of task design.

 In relevance judgments, workers are shown a _query_, a _description_ of what is relevant to the query, and a set of _results_ to classify as relevant or not relevant to the query.
 In our tasks, we showed ten results per tasks, using full item records from an online catalogue.

 Looking at the amount of time that a worker spends on classifying each result, we found that overall neither slower workers nor faster workers are more consistently reliable (Wilcoxon rank sum $p = 0.064$, but $p = 0.154$ when excluding extreme outliers).
-However, looking at that value blocked by the order of results -- i.e. how reliability are workers taking $x$ time on the $y^th$ result of a task -- we found that the time spent on correct classifications are significantly higher than the time spent on incorrect classifications (Wilcoxon Rank Sum one-sided $p=0.01$).
+However, looking at that value blocked by the order of results -- i.e. how reliable are workers taking $x$ time on the $y^th$ result of a task -- we found that the time spent on correct classifications are significantly higher than the time spent on incorrect classifications (Wilcoxon Rank Sum one-sided $p=0.01$).
 For all other relevance judgments in a task, the amount of time spent was insignificant.

 Why are slower workers better for the first item in a task set, but not for subsequent items?
 Remembering that the time spent on the first relevance judgment is confounded with the start of the task and reading the description of what is relevant, our hypothesis was that the effect is actually related to closer reading of instructions.
-Partially showing this to be the case, we found that those tasks where a worker spent more time on the first time were correlated to better performance overall (Figure<!--TODO-->).
+Partially showing this to be the case, we found that those tasks where a worker spent more time on the first task were correlated to better performance overall (Figure<!--TODO-->).

 It does not matter how much time a worker spends on a task, as long as they spend enough time figuring it out at the beginning.
 How do you encourage this form of behaviour? @organisciak_evaluating_2012 did not explore the design of tasks, but the findings suggest two things.

-Most significantly, it encourages the assumption of honest but biased workers.
+First, it encourages the assumption of honest but biased workers.
 If a worker interprets the codebook, i.e. the relevance description, differently, then they will disagree with the consensus and be considered a bad performer.
 Nothing here suggests a malicious worker, only a misguided one.
 After all, the effect where good work on the first judgment was representative of performance was not seen in an subsequently judgments.

 The second implication is that a better designed task can help.
-While much research tends to focus on the honesty and quality of paid crowdsourcing workers, part of the responsibility toward good quality crowdsourcing data is the requesters.
+While much research tends to focus on the honesty and quality of paid crowdsourcing workersi <!--TODO-->, part of the responsibility toward good quality crowdsourcing data is the requesters.
 In a task such as relevance judgments, encouraging better work might require workers to be more aware of their performance or to reassess their understanding of the task when it is necessary.
 Some possibilities to research might be,

 * A training task, where workers are walked through the codebook in relation to actual tasks, and told why specific results are relevant or not relevant.